 Routine Avian & Exotic Pet Exams

 Cats and dogs are popular pets, but they are not the only pets we see here at Lakeside Veterinary Center in Laurel.
 Birds and certain exotic species can make wonderful companions, too, and there are many health factors you need to consider when caring for them.
 Whether your pet walks, flies, hops, or slithers, they still need routine care from their veterinarian.
 All pets should undergo annual physical examinations and preventive checkups.
+Like us, they can also be prone to allergies, which can lead to harmful secondary infections.
 Early detection increases the chances of preventing or delaying the onset and progression of disease in your pet.

 We are proud to be one of the few animal hospitals in the area that offers full-service veterinary care for avians and exotics.
 These animals have very specific requirements when it comes to nutrition, housing, and behavior.
 Therefore, the annual exam visit is the perfect time for your veterinarian, who is specially trained in avian and exotic pet care, to evaluate your pet’s specific needs.